Maggie Murdock

 Margaret Grace "Maggie" Murdock is a fictional character appearing in American comic books published by Marvel Comics.
-She is the ex-wife of Jack Murdock and the mother of Matt Murdock who grew up to become the superhero known as Daredevil.
+She is a Nun of the local church down in New York City, as well as the ex-wife of Jack Murdock and the mother of Matt Murdock who grew up to become the superhero known as Daredevil and his magically created twin brother Michael "Mike" Murdock.
 Maggie Murdock was created by writer-editor Frank Miller and artist David Mazzucchelli.
 The character first appeared in Daredevil #229 (April 1986).

 Maggie Grace was portrayed by Joanne Whalley and Isabella Pisacane in the third season of the Marvel Television production series Daredevil, set in the Marvel Cinematic Universe (MCU).

 Creation

 Sister Maggie Murdock was created by Frank Miller and David Mazzucchelli, first appearing in Daredevil #229 in 1986.